 Turn your car into a rolling billboard, and get paid for it.
 There are specialized advertising agencies like Carvertise that will pay you to put ads on your car.
 Essentially, they “wrap” your car with the ads, and you just drive like you normally do.
-Agencies look for drivers with newer cars, clean driving records and a preferred location.
-When considering this revenue stream, it’s crucial to do your research on every company because there are many fake companies offering this service that turn out to be scams.
+Agencies look for drivers with newer cars, clean driving records, and a preferred location.
+When considering this revenue stream, it’s crucial to do your research on every company because many fake companies are offering this service that turn out to be scams.

 Earn cash back

 A great way to earn money with little effort is to use a cashback rewards credit card to pay all of your bills.
 You have to pay your utilities and mortgage every month, so why not make money while doing so?
-You can do the same when purchasing groceries, gas or paying your car payment.
+You can do the same when purchasing groceries, gas, or paying your car payment.
 However, for this to truly benefit you, it’s important to do two key things: (1) Look for a credit card that doesn’t have an annual fee, and (2) pay off your credit card in full every month.
 Otherwise, your cashback rewards may go toward fees and interest.

 Another option is using cashback sites like Rakuten when shopping online.
 Every time you make a purchase, you earn cash; pay with your cashback rewards credit card, and you increase your earnings.